capaj/faktorio/readme.md

 ## How to run from scratch for local development

+### Prerequisites

+You need to have clerk account and turso DB setup.
+You cannot run without these two.
+Mailjet is not used yet anywhere.

 1. `pnpm i`
 2. `cd faktorio-fe && cp .env.example .env`
 3. `cd faktorio-api && cp .dev.vars.example .dev.vars`